 The Malindang Mountain Range is the basis of the Mount Malindang Range Natural Park, a protected area which has also been declared as an ASEAN Heritage Park.
 The range is characterized by a plethora of striking landscapes and natural features, including volcanic structures, high rock walls, deep canyons and ravines, swaths of virgin forests, hot springs, waterfalls, and even a crater lake known as Lake Duminagat.
 The range also serves a catchbasin, from which numerous rivers, streams, and creeks flow forth to supply water for agricultural, industrial, and domestic use of the populace of the adjoining provinces.

-The vast forests of the Malindang range are particularly noted as a haven of countless rare and diverse floral and faunal species, among which are the Philippine eagle (Pithecophaga jefferyi), rufous hornbill (Buceros hydrocorax), Philippine deer (Rusa marianna), Asian palm civet (Paradoxurus hermaphroditus), flying lemur (Cynocephalus volans), long-tailed macaque (Macaca fascicularis), and the Mount Malindang shrew (Crocidura grandis).
-Indigenous peoples, mostly the Subano, are settled within parts of the park’s declared area.
+The vast forests of the Malindang Range are particularly noted as a haven of countless rare and diverse floral and faunal species, among which are the Philippine eagle (Pithecophaga jefferyi), rufous hornbill (Buceros hydrocorax), Philippine deer (Rusa marianna), Asian palm civet (Paradoxurus hermaphroditus), flying lemur (Cynocephalus volans), long-tailed macaque (Macaca fascicularis), and the Mount Malindang shrew (Crocidura grandis).
+Indigenous peoples, mostly the Subanon, are settled within parts of the park’s declared area.

-But besides these, little else is known about the Malindang range; it remains among the least-studied mountain ranges of the Philippines.
+But besides these, little else is known about the Malindang Range; it remains among the least-studied mountain ranges of the Philippines.
 Much of its expanse await further exploration, so that the true extent of the richness and diversity of its ecosystems is yet to be established.

 10. Mantalingahan Mountain Range

 HIGHEST POINT: Mount Mantalingahan (2,085 m or 6,841 ft ASL)